ottogiron/ottoos/README.md

 # OttoOS Toy OS kernel

-This is a simple implementation of an kernel using as (gnu assembles) and c++.
+This is a simple implementation of an kernel using as (gnu assembler) and c++.

 ## Dependencies